ProfRandom/WCB-Canon/GitLab_Wiki/Seasons_Eccentric_Anomaly.md

 The first cardinal seasonal event occurring after periapsis, marking the temporal origin of a planet’s annual cycle.
 In Milieutic terms, it represents the **moment** that season begins; in Ontic terms, it corresponds to a fixed **chronex** in the orbit.

 **Chronex** *(n.)* —
-The orbital locus (true anomaly, ν = $ϖ_{chronex}$​) of the tempostat — the spatial coordinate where the planet crosses the first post-periapsis cardinal point.
+The orbital locus (true anomaly, $ν = ϖ_{chronex}$​) of the tempostat — the spatial coordinate where the planet crosses the first post-periapsis cardinal point.

 The **tempostat–chronex dyad** does something most “season” systems never achieve: it defines the *geometry of seasons* in purely orbital–mechanical terms, entirely independent of where or who is doing the observing.